We do our best to capture the spirit of summer at Camp Takodah.

 Our two-person media team understands that these photos are your only window into your camper’s Takodah experience, and we take that responsibility seriously.
 Because we regularly hear from parents inquiring about our workflow and philosophy, we’ve compiled the following to help answer your questions and let you know what you can expect from the media team when your camper is at Takodah.

-We upload photos to SmugMug no later than 8:00 PM EST every day (except the last day of each session), unless technical issues like WIFI prevent that from happening.
+We upload photos to SmugMug no later than 8:00 PM EST every day (except the last day of each session), unless technical issues like WIFI cause a delay.
 We’ve chosen SmugMug because it allows us to protect the photos with a password, which is important to many parents who value online privacy for their children.
-You’ll receive the password in a confirmation email before camp.
+You’ll receive the password in a confirmation email on the Wednesday before you arrive at camp (plus a reminder after your drop off your camper).
 You’re also welcome to call the Camp Office (603-352-0447) to request the password.
 Feel free to share the password with friends and family.
 In addition to password-protection, SmugMug enables you to download high-resolution originals for free, order prints if you like, and share photos directly to social media.

 Our objective is to best capture the spirit of a session at Camp Takodah.
 Due to the varying nature of the camp day, as well as the sheer number of campers we serve during the week, we cannot guarantee your camper’s appearance in photos outside of their cabin photo.